 One popular exercise for the hip adductors is the lateral squat, which stretches the muscles of the inner thigh as well.
 Just stand with your legs wide apart and your feet slightly turned outwards.
 Hold a weights bar behind your head and lunge down to one side, keeping the other leg straight and extended.
 You should feel your inner thigh muscles stretching.

-Sometimes the cause of pain isn't muscle tightness but inflammation, which can be relieved with Omega 3 essential fatty acid supplementation.
+Sometimes the cause of pain isn't muscle tightness but inflammation.
 Back up supplements with a diet that is rich in essential fatty acids, through foods such as oily fish, nuts and seeds.
 If pain persists, see your doctor.

 The hips comprise many muscle groups.
 In addition to playing an important role in lower body movement, these muscles are important for increasing stability and reducing one’s injury risk.
 Just a few minutes of stretching a day is a great time investment, so if you work out daily, try to give your hips the importance they deserve.

-It's very difficult to find a supplement that has 2,700mg of EPA and DHA in one dose, without guzzling handfuls of capsules or tablespoons of oil.
-Our Lion Heart oil has 3500mg of EPA and DHA in just one teaspoon, plenty to provide the support and anti-inflammatory action your joints need.
-Buy yours here.
+It's very difficult to find a supplement that has 2,700mg of EPA and DHA in one dose without guzzling handfuls of capsules or tablespoons of oil.
+Our Life & Soul omega-3 fish oil has 3,500mg of EPA and DHA in just one single teaspoon.